ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ```

 If this is the case, you need to get the latest version of `Mercury - Pressure.vi` from sourcesafe.
 Older versions had two parameters with the same name, which LvDCOM could not cope with correctly.

+### Cannot input IOC macros of the form `MB0.T1`

+You may need to rebuild ioc startups on the instrument - Release 7.1.0 initially shipped with a regex which was too restrictive and did not allow `.` as a character.

+To do this:
+- Ensure it is ok to shutdown ibex temporarily (i.e. check with scientist and ensure script/dae is not running)
+- Run `stop_ibex_server.bat`
+- Run `make iocstartups` from `C:\instrument\apps\epics` (it is ok if this complains about some missing directories)
+- Run `start_ibex_server.bat`